-Education is one of the most important subjects for Jean-Jacques Rousseau.
+Education is one of the most important exam questions for Jean-Jacques Rousseau.
 According to him, education is the key to forming responsible and free citizens in a democratic society.
-In this article, we explore the role of education in Rousseau’s thinking.
+In this article, we explore the role of education in Jean-Jacques Rousseau’s thinking.

 Jean-Jacques Rousseau, when he began to write about what a good education is, thought he would write only a short text of good principles, which would not be more than a few pages long.
 In the end, it is an imposing work devoted to school, to education, to what it means to be and to become a man or a woman that the author ends up with.

-The very beginning of his work entitled Emile, or Education already sheds light on what Rousseau thinks about education.
+The very beginning of his work entitled Emile or Education already sheds light on what Jean-Jacques Rousseau thinks about education.
 It is these few reflections that we will examine here in order to understand the role of education, and how it intervenes for each human being.

 For Jean-Jacques Rousseau, the role of education is to grow, to shape, to develop.
 This is how he compares the development of plants with the development of men.
 It is by gardening, by cultivating, that plants develop; similarly, it is by educating that a man develops.